peeweep/Customer-Assistant/README.md

 ### Known Issue

-- [ ] When the same coupon has multiple identical values, the table can not delete values properly
+- [ ] When the same coupon has multiple values, the table will not be updated correctly.

 ### How to use